Friday, 3 March 2017

 To confront the threat up front in the short-term some immediate priority measures are,

-First, the institutions directly responsible for countering the menace in the physical domain need to be revamped and reorganized on war footings to make these more responsive to the evolving threat.
+, the institutions directly responsible for countering the menace in the physical domain need to be revamped and reorganized on war footings to make these more responsive to the evolving threat.
 Law enforcement agencies including intelligence apparatus needs a serious review.

 Second, the general confusion prevailing among the political leadership on the ownership of this war need to be dispelled and removed.
 A more overt ownership across the political divide is the need of the time.